rich-iannone/unidecoder/README.md

 ```

 So, words like `Knöchel` were transliterated to `Knoechel`, resulting in text that is entirely in the US-ASCII character set.
 Moreover, this is the expected transliteration that's in wide use.
-The `language` argument accepts the following formats: language name in English (e.g., German), language name in target language (e.g., Deutsch), and 2-letter language code (e.g., DE).
+The `language` argument accepts the following formats: language name in English (e.g., German), the native language name (e.g., Deutsch), and ISO 639-1 language code (e.g., de).

 ### Incredible Poetry, and How It Can All Be Unidecoded